History of the Philippines: Spanish settlement during the 16th and 17th centuries

 Outside the tertiary institutions, the efforts of missionaries were in no way limited to religious instruction but also geared towards promoting social and economic advancement of the islands.
 They cultivated into the natives their taste for music and taught Spanish language to children.
-They also introduced advances in rice agriculture, brought from America maize and cocoa and developed the farming of indigo, coffee and sugar cane.
+They also introduced advances in rice agriculture, brought maize and cocoa from America, and developed the farming of indigo, coffee, and sugar cane.
 The only commercial plant introduced by a government agency was the plant of tobacco.

 Church and state were inseparably linked in Spanish policy, with the state assuming responsibility for religious establishments.
 One of Spain's objectives in colonialization of the Philippines was the conversion of the local population to Christianity.
 The work of conversion was facilitated by the disunity and insignificance of other organized religions, except for Islam, which was still predominant in the southwest.
 The pageantry of the church had a wide appeal, reinforced by the incorporation of indigenous social customs into religious observances.
 The eventual outcome was a new Christian majority, from which the Muslims of western Mindanao and the upland tribal and animistic peoples of Luzon remained detached and alienated (Ethnic groups such as the Ifugaos of the Cordillera region and the Mangyans of Mindoro).

 Villa Fernandina de Vigan founded by the Mexican conquistador Juan de Salcedo.

 At the lower levels of administration, the Spanish built on traditional village organization by co-opting local leaders.
 This system of indirect rule helped create an indigenous upper class, called the principalía, who had local wealth, high status, and other privileges.
 This perpetuated an oligarchic system of local control.
 Among the most significant changes under Spanish rule was that the indigenous idea of communal use and ownership of land was replaced with the concept of private ownership and the conferring of titles on members of the principalía.